syncfusion-content/javascript-docs/js/Grid/Scrolling.md

 ---
 layout: post
 title: scrolling with Grid widget for Syncfusion Essential JS
-description: How to enable scrolling and its functionalities
+description: This section explains about the scrolling and its functionalities like Frozen Rows and Columns, Touch Scroll, Virtual Scroll and the types of Virtual Scroll.
 platform: js
 control: Grid
 documentation: ug
 api: /api/js/ejgrid
 ---
-# Scrolling
+# Enable Scrolling in Grid

 Scrolling can be enabled by setting the [`allowScrolling`](https://help.syncfusion.com/api/js/ejgrid#members:allowscrolling "allowScrolling") as `true`.
 The height and width can be set to grid by using the properties [`scrollSettings.height`](https://help.syncfusion.com/api/js/ejgrid#members:scrollsettings-height "scrollSettings.height") and [`scrollSettings.width`](https://help.syncfusion.com/api/js/ejgrid#members:scrollsettings-width "scrollSettings.width") respectively.